Problem

 Important boundary

-WLOC does not jailbreak iOS, does not install system trust materials, does not include a VPN, and does not promise to defeat every app's own permissions, cache, or anti-abuse checks.
+WLOC is not a jailbreak.
+It does not install system certificates.
+It does not include a VPN.
+And it does not promise to override every app's permissions, cache, or anti-cheat checks.